northwest-pgcoe/lineage_classifications/README.md

 # lineage_classifications

-The lineage_classifications.csv file is maintained by wa WA DOH Molecular Epidemiolgy Program in order to group the lineages for the Sequencing & Variants Report.
+The lineage_classifications.csv file is maintained by the WA DOH Molecular Epidemiolgy Program in order to group the lineages for the Sequencing & Variants Report.

 Variables include: